hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_workspace_new.md

 * `-oauth-id ID`

-The OAuth ID to be used with the VCS integration.
+The OAuth ID, obtained from the Terraform Enterprise API, which corresponds to the VCS ID provided.
+Defaults to the OAuth ID of the configured client if there is only one.

 * `-queue-all-runs`